VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 ```

 **Security considerations:** it is recommended restricting access to `multitenant` endpoints only to trusted sources,
-since untrusted source may break per-tenant data by writing unwanted samples to arbitrary tenants.
+since untrusted source may break per-tenant data by writing unwanted samples or get access to data of arbitrary tenants.

 ## Binaries